eunos-1128/openstructure/examples/scoring/README.md

 ost compare-structures -m model.pdb -r reference.cif.gz --lddt --local-lddt --qs-score -rna
 ```

-The same example also contains small molecule ligands which can be scored with:
+The same example also contains small molecule ligands.
+We can compute LDDT-PLI and BiSyRMSD with:

 ```
 ost compare-ligand-structures -m model.pdb -r reference.cif.gz -ml *.sdf --rmsd --lddt-pli
 ```

+Example output: [compare-ligand-structures_example_out.json]

 Again, it is advised to use the `-rna` flag if applicable.
 In this example,
 reference ligands are directly extracted from the provided mmCIF file based on